 Author: John Mattiacci | Owner Mattiacci Law

-Published April 21, 2025
+Published June 1, 2025

 Table of Contents

 ToggleA broken wrist can impact your ability to work, care for yourself, or perform everyday tasks.
 But how much is the average settlement for a broken wrist injury in Pennsylvania?
+The wrist is one of the most commonly injured body parts in both workplace and non-workplace accidents.
+Wrist injuries are the most common type of non-fatal injury that causes people to take time off work.

 The average broken wrist injury settlement in Pennsylvania ranges from $25,000 to $150,000, depending on the severity, treatment, recovery time, and liability.
+Hand and wrist injuries are particularly significant due to their impact on daily life and work.
+Dominant hand injuries typically result in higher settlement values due to their impact on quality of life.

 At Mattiacci Law, we’ve helped injured clients recover substantial compensation for wrist fractures caused by car accidents, falls, and workplace incidents across Pennsylvania and New Jersey.